In 2020, NOSW received a large gift from the estate of Marjorie (Marge) Keller, a long-time donor to the New Opportunity School for Women.

-An unexpected gift is always a blessing to a small non-profit like NOSW, said Executive Director Robbie Pentecost.
-But during this time of so much uncertainty due to COVID-19, “this gift will undergird our efforts to support low-income women across Kentucky.”
+An unexpected gift is always a blessing to a small nonprofit like NOSW, but during this time of so much uncertainty due to COVID-19, the gift was especially appreciated.

 Marge Keller went from attending a one-room school in Connecticut to earning a doctorate in nursing science from Indiana University.
 She taught nursing at several universities including the University of Kentucky, from which she retired in 1991.
 Her work teaching nursing and public health took her to every state except Hawaii.
 She also taught and volunteered in 26 countries.